openzsx/openzsx/containers/howto/docker_for_the_systems_crowd.md

 means for developers to make use of system resource abstractions for CPU, memory, network, and disks (file systems).
 This is for applications that often run best together on the same system instance.
-They use the system abstractions of Linux containers to define how other applications can interface with them, and to reasonably quantify and limit the system resources the application will use.
+They use the system abstractions provided by Linux Containers to define how other applications can interface with them, and to reasonably quantify and limit the system resources that the application will use.
 These application resource requirement descriptions are estimates that can have a significant margin of error, but they do force the developer to think about the runtime characteristics of what they are creating.

 Containers fit naturally with the devOPs model of application development, where the developer has a certain level of control over how their application is